fegzycole/Banka-vue/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Banka is a fullstack core banking application.
-It is comprised of three modules(Client, Cashier and Admin) each with it's own dashboard.
+Banka is a full-stack core banking application.
+It is comprised of three modules(Client, Cashier, and Admin) each with its own dashboard.

 ### Built With

-- Vue.js
+- VueJS

 ## Prerequisites
  - Git
  - Yarn
- - Node.js
+ - NodeJS
  - NPM